Hong Kong and Seoul

 As China ramps up its naval energy, it has additionally acted extra assertively in regional waters from the Taiwan Strait to the East and South China Seas, drawing frequent criticism from the US as well as its regional allies like Japan and the Philippines.

 “China is the most rapidly growing military and the most rapidly growing nuclear power in the world.
 The US has the biggest military in the world and the biggest nuclear arsenal.
-It is dangerous for us not to be having regular communications about our capabilities and intentions, so we understand each other, and so that miscalculations and misunderstandings don’t lead to larger problems,” Smith advised reporters in Beijing.
+It is dangerous for us not to be having regular communications about our capabilities and intentions, so we understand each other, and so that miscalculations and misunderstandings don’t lead to larger problems,” Smith instructed reporters in Beijing.

 “We’ve seen this with our ships, our planes, their ships, their planes, coming entirely too close to one another.
-We need to have a better conversation about de-conflicting those things,” he mentioned, whereas calling for the US and China to ramp up dialogue on nuclear weapons.
+We need to have a better conversation about de-conflicting those things,” he stated, whereas calling for the US and China to ramp up dialogue on nuclear weapons.

 The bipartisan group arrived in Beijing on Sunday and had a sequence of conferences with Chinese officers, together with Premier Li Qiang, Defense Minister Dong Jun and Vice Premier He Lifeng, who has been main the commerce talks with the US on behalf of China.